Charlie McCoy: Development

-Following an invitation from Mel Tillis, the eighteen-year-old McCoy went to Nashville, Tennessee, for a week's stay in 1959.
-During his stay in Nashville he visited numerous producers and record companies but all to no avail.
-Since his efforts to start a musical career in Nashville had failed, he went back to Miami.
-He enrolled at the Miami University, majoring in musical education.
-His goal was now to become a teacher.
+Following an invitation from Mel Tillis, the eighteen-year-old McCoy went to Nashville, for a week's stay in 1959.
+During his visit he contacted numerous producers and record companies but to no avail.
+Discouraged, he returned to Miami.
+He enrolled at Miami University, majoring in musical education.
+His goal then was to become a music teacher.
 Meanwhile, he continued to perform on the "Jamboree".
-When Miami faculty members discovered that he was playing rock and roll for a square dance, they warned him not to continue with such "lower forms of music".
+When the university's music faculty discovered that he was playing rock and roll for a square dance, they warned him not to continue with such "lower forms of music".
 McCoy replied that he was willing to quit his work at the barn dance if they would give him a scholarship.
 The faculty rejected his request.

-McCoy, who still wanted to make a career in music, applied for the vacant job as guitarist in John Ferguson's band.
-But when he arrived in Nashville, his job had already been taken by guitarist Vance Bullock.
-After a short discussion Ferguson decided to hire McCoy as a drummer instead.
-McCoy bought a drum set and joined the band.
-John Ferguson's band was unsuccessful, and they soon disbanded.
+McCoy, who still wanted to make a career in music, decided to return to Nashville, a difficult decision, because it meant quitting college, and would disappoint his father.
+Nevertheless, he applied for a job in Nashville as guitarist in Johny Ferguson's band.
+But when he arrived there, his job had already been taken.
+Ferguson felt bad about this, and decided to hire McCoy as a drummer instead.
+Unfortunately for McCoy, he had only rudimentary knowledge of drumming, but was desperate for a job.
+He bought a drum set and joined the group; they were not well-received, and disbanded shortly thereafter their first job.
+McCoy said, "Even though I was still learning to play the drums, I wasn't the worst musician in the group".
 After a month of unemployment he joined Stonewall Jackson as a drummer.
 The job came to an end in the autumn that year.
 He then received a call from the booking agent Jim Denney, who informed him that Archie Bleyer of Cadence Records had listened to McCoy's tapes and wanted to sign him.
 McCoy cut his first single, "Cherry Berry Wine", for the Cadence label; it reached No. 99 on the Billboard chart.
 In Nashville, Denney advised him to do demo sessions and to concentrate on the harmonica.
 Next, McCoy joined Wayne Moss as a bass player, performing at Fort Campbell in Kentucky.